sumeet/artie/README.markdown

     @timer(10)
     def test(irc):
-        """
-        Sends a message to every channel the bot is in every 10 seconds.
+        """Send a message to every channel the bot is in every 10 seconds.""" for channel in irc.channels:
-        """
-        for channel in irc.channels:
             irc.msg(channel, 'hi i am artie')